trueheart78/trueheart78.com/games.md

    * Was a lot of fun.
    * Would love to do some "any %" runs but I'll never get to it.
    * Grade: A
+1. Assassin's Creed Odyssey (PS4)
+   * I loved Origins, and while not as succint, I don't think I've enjoyed a game in this series as much as I have here.
+   * Kassandra :sparkling_heart: :hocho:
+   * Nice to have choices that stayed with me all the way to the end.
+   * Epic battles with some great creatures, not just some throw aways.
+   * Played for 85 hours :open_mouth:, and I agree that it should have been shorter :hourglass:.
+   * Grade: A+

 <!-- beaten:end -->
 <a name='jettisoned'></a>